Ensuring that Christchurch becomes a smart, world-class contemporary city requires the best public and private thinking, experience and expertise.

 Gemma McCaw is the Ambassador for the Women in Sport Fund.
 Gemma represented New Zealand in Hockey at three Olympic Games and is a passionate advocate for the benefits of sport and active recreation.

 McCaw, a mother of two young girls, said she was excited to be involved in the initiative that will help foster strong supportive relationships for women and girls involved in sport.

 Gemma has a business working with women and girls to grow confidence and aspiration.

 Hon.
 Lianne Dalziel

-As the current Mayor of Christchurch, Lianne was elected in 2013, after serving for 23 years in the New Zealand Parliament.
-She is also currently the Chair of the Canterbury Mayoral Forum and the Joint Committee on Civil Defence and Emergency Management as is a member of the National Council Member of Local Government New Zealand.
+Lianne has previously served as the Chair of the Canterbury Mayoral Forum, Chair of the Canterbury Joint Committee on Civil Defence and Emergency Management and as a member of Local Government New Zealand’s National Council.

 Advocating for ethnic communities, and women are two areas of passion for Lianne.
 She was also the founder of The Christchurch Foundation in her role as Mayor of Christchurch and was a NZ board member until 2023.

 Mike co-anchors TV3's flagship news programme Newshub Live at 6pm and has numerous industry awards for his work.
 He has played a critical role in sharing the stories of Ōtautahi Christchurch throughout his career.

 While a resident of Auckland these days home is Ōtautahi Christchurch, as he grew up in the city and completed his education here.